ipfabric/docs/docs/Getting_Started/Platform_First_Steps/00-quick_start.md

 ## First Time Boot Wizard

-The Boot Wizard needs to be completed during the IP Fabric virtual server initial deployment.
+The Boot Wizard needs to be completed during the IP Fabric virtual machine's initial deployment.
 The Boot Wizard introduces the configuration of basic network parameters, including time zone, NTP, IP address, DNS or Proxy settings.